calvinthrall/calvinthrall.github.io/Research.md

 Transparency Shocks and Private Governance in Offshore Finance (with Daniel Berliner and Nikhil Kalyanpur)

 Public or Private?
-Demand Shocks and the Market for Climate Experts (with Noah Zucker)
+Demand Shocks and the Market for Climate Experts (with Simran Singh and Noah Zucker)

 Measuring Academic Prestige (with Anne Meng)